Skip to main content

 }

-Here version — versions of providers.
-The current version of the OpenStack provider can be found in Terraform Registry and GitHub.
+Here version is the provider version.
+The current version of the OpenStack provider can be found in the Terraform Registry and GitHub.

-Learn more about the products, services, and services that can be managed with providers in the Servercore and OpenStack Providers instruction.
+For more information about products, services, and features that can be managed using providers, see the Servercore and OpenStack Providers guide.

 4. Initialize the Servercore provider: